sjh-iaac/Hardware-II/README.md

 -YOLO8 text model included from Roboflow
 -Photo folder for dataset used to train model

 Week Three branch was to explore using ROS node.
 Included are a .py and .cpp file basic nodes created using colcon.
+Both simply create a node, write "Hello World" concetanated with a counter, spin this and then can be shutdown by standard Ctrl + Shift + C
 -Files include:
 -.py and .cpp files
 -Accompaning ament files: CMakeList and Setup.py -Accompanying Packages xml files